 Not all technology needs to be replaced at the same time, taking a staggered approach with all of it keeps the network humming along the right way.
 The more you discuss now the easier it is in the future to implement.

-Wireless networking is evolving rapidly and giving your customer the piece of mind that you are on top of the changes further engrains your MSP as their Managed IT partner.
+Wireless networking is evolving rapidly and giving your customer the piece of mind that you are on top of the changes further engrains your MSP as their Managed IT Provider.

 In a perfect world, everything would renew on the same date, but we know this isn’t true. and being their outsourced service desk this is your responsibility to be on top of it.

-We have just touched on all the technology that is needed to successfully run the network, highlighting these also showcases the value of having a managed services partner for your partner.
+We have just touched on all the technology that is needed to successfully run the network, highlighting these also showcases the value of having a managed services provider.
 Properly positioning the timeline with the expected cost helps your customer budget accordingly.
 This is also a great time to discuss the scheduled monthly payment for the technology that is needed.

 Hannah O'Donnell, Director of Sales, is responsible for building the strategic vision for sales and marketing while providing business planning, education, training, and sales assistance to partners.
 She is also responsible for originating new partnerships for Collabrance.
 She was recognized as one of 2019's Women of the Channel by CRN, a brand of The Channel Company.
 Hannah started at Collabrance in 2013 as a Strategic Business Advisor.
 In 2014, Hannah was nominated by her peers and won Rookie of the Year, and in 2015 became a member of the 100% Sales Achievement Club at GreatAmerica.
 Hannah earned her business degree in Marketing and Management Information Systems from the University of Iowa.